dolzenko/never_forget_multipart/README.md

       <%= file_field_tag :wont_work %>
     <% end %>

-The `NeverForgetMultipart::NeverForgetMultipartException` exception with the following message will be raised
+The `NeverForgetMultipartException` exception will be raised with the following helpful message

     it looks like you have included file input field on the form without setting forms `:multipart => true' option.